-Albertan Affirmation Policy Projects
+Albertan Affirmation Health Policy Projects

-The importance of Gender-Diverse inclusion in public policy is more critical today than ever before; we’re doing our part in knowing more!
+The importance of Gender-Diverse inclusion in public policy is more critical today than ever before; we’re doing our part in knowing more and building for tomorrow!

+Withholding constitutional rights doesn’t erase trans & gender diverse people…. but it impacts their health.
 Recent proposals in Alberta are triggering resource and community censorship, targeting amongst others the Rainbow Community, their health, stories, and place in public life.

-Our work so far…
+Some of our work so far…

-Cupola is humbled to play a supporting role in the efforts of the Non-Binary Working Group.
+• Cupola is humbled to play a supporting role in the efforts of the Non-Binary Working Group.
 The group is ad-hoc and stands up when logistical barriers for X marker Canadians reveal paths to make life better.
 We support the scoping of realistic action and supporting policy science materials to empower changemakers to enact positive-sum change.

 Two-Spirit, Non-Binary, X Marker, and Queer Canadians wishing to motivate an issue to the working group are encouraged to reach out via our ‘Contact Us’ page.